dilanHewawitharana/React-Resium-sample/polyline/README.md

-# Getting Started with 3D Map + terrain + polyline with recium-cecium on react component
+# Getting Started with 3D Map + terrain + polyline with resium-cesium on react component

 ## setup project